CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-app-guide.md

 ![Figure-13](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/fb/cw-fbapp-figure13.png "Figure-13"){.coalaweb-docs}

+You should now be looking at something similar to the image below.
+It will now have **YES** next to the question **Do you want to make this app and all its live features available to the general public?**.
+You will also have a list of approved items down the bottom with solid green circles.

 ### <a name="step-14"></a>Step 14
-Now when you are returned to the **Dashboard** you will see a solid green circle next to your **Applications Name** and under it the sentence:
+Now if you return to the **Dashboard** using the side menu you will see a solid green circle next to your **Applications Name** and under it the sentence:

 **This app is public and available to all users**  *\[Figure-14\]*

 ![Figure-14](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/fb/cw-fbapp-figure14.png "Figure-14"){.coalaweb-docs}

 ###Your new App ID is now ready for use!

+You can now copy your App ID and use it back in your extension settings.

 ## <a name="more-help"></a>Need More Help